CloudStar2077/Docusaurus/docs/juice-shop-master/SQL Injection/README.md

 <img width="1716" height="1074" alt="credentials" src="https://github.com/user-attachments/assets/6d6a3c64-d7db-4eee-a913-2bff41c88ac4" />

-Voilà, we got the User Credentials and solved the Challenge.
-With `Hashcat` we could now try to crack the password hashes.
+Voilà, we obtained the user credentials and solved the challenge.
+Using Hashcat, we could attempt to crack the password hashes.
+They appear to be MD5 (32 hexadecimal characters), an old hashing algorithm that is now considered cryptographically broken.